Albansch-42/Auto_Classe_Cpp/README.md

 ---
 gap.sh :
-- shortcut for git, execute one after the other the following command:
+- Shortcut for git, execute one after the other the following command:

         - git add .
         - git commit -m <message> : message passed in parameter